siderolabs/talos/website/content/v1.1/reference/configuration.md

     hostname: worker-1 # Used to statically set the hostname for the machine.
     # `interfaces` is used to define the network interface configuration.
     interfaces:
-        - interface: eth0 # The interface name.
+        - interface: eth0 # description: |
           # Assigns static IP addresses to the interface.
           addresses:
             - 192.168.2.0/24